rahul051296/ticket-bot/data/data.md

 - are you having a good day
 - hope your day is going well
 - hope you re having a pleasant evening
-- how's life
+- how's life?
 - I'm fine and you
 - how is your life
 - how has your day been
 - how is your morning going
 - how has your day been going
-- how about you
+- how about you?
 - how is your day being
 - how is your day going on
 - how your day is going